OAKI (OAKI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 OAKI Historical Price

-According to the latest data gathered on OAKI live price page, the current price of OAKI is 0.00004902USD.
-The circulating supply of OAKI(OAKI) is 999.97M OAKI , giving it a market capitalization of $49.02K.
+According to the latest data gathered on OAKI live price page, the current price of OAKI is 0USD.
+The circulating supply of OAKI(OAKI) is 999.97M OAKI , giving it a market capitalization of $48.93K.

 - 7 Days0.00%$ --$ 0.000065$ 0.000040